Best Serger | Top 10 Sergers for Sewing Clothes

 Juki MO-1000 Serger

-If you’re impressed by the Juki 654 but want a few more features then you might take a look at the Juki MO-1000.
+If you’re impressed by the Juki 654 but want a few more features then you might look at the Juki MO-1000.
 The MO-1000 includes Juki’s version of “air threading” like noted in the Baby Lock Accolade above.
 Customers say the “auto threader is worth all the money.”

 Apart from the auto-thread feature, the Juki MO-1000 has an increased workspace size and is noted for its durability, quietness, and low vibration while sewing.
 The MO-1000 also includes a DVD to explain the machine and its features.
 If you’re looking for something above a beginner model but don’t quite want a Baby Lock Accolade Serger and Combo Machine above, the Juki MO-1000 might be the right machine for you.